 The right partner

 Before you do that, however – remember that you chose this partner for good reasons.
-They were a good fit for your business when you made that choice.
+They were a good fit for your business when you made your choice.
 Expected costs were in order because you both signed on the dotted line.
 Your organisations were culturally aligned or at the very least, able to work through your cultural differences.

 So, what has changed?